top of page

 Professional and Collaborative Artists work together to explore social themes from an art base we do not ask people to go into typecasting or to tell their personal stories of trauma to inform the depth of the work we produce.
 We are diligent about the avoidance of rehashing, retelling or re-traumatisation.
 All Milk Crate Theatre programs are designed in line with our Theory of Change.
 We utilise a Social Impact Measurement Framework, based on our Theory of Change to measure our programs' impact across a number of domains of overall wellbeing.

-How we do it
+How we create impact

-Reports
+Our Reports

 2022 Annual Impact Report